-The U-shaped drape of each repurposed Bible represents God’s Word as a container providing outer structure, direction, and guidance for our lives.
-The inside of the U-shaped container represents the contents of our inner spiritual lives, the communing with God in our spirit through prayer, reflection, contemplation, and creation.”
+“The U-shaped drape of each repurposed Bible represents God’s Word as a container providing a vessel for our belief system and direction and guidance for our lives.
+The inside of the U-shaped container represents the contents of our inner spiritual lives, the communing with God in our spirit through prayer, reflection, contemplation, and creation.
+The structure that each Bible is draped over represents the systematic framework, discipline, and order necessary to anchor and nurture one’s spiritual life.”

-Jim’s work has been shown at the Recycle Santa Fe Art Festival, Abiquiu Studio Tour, The Lavender Festival, Gallery Arriba at the Abiquiu Inn, Fuller Lodge Art Center in Los Alamos, and is on permanent exhibit at the Jemez Fine Art Gallery in Jemez Springs.
 To view examples of Jim’s work simply click on the picture of each sacred art structure for a description and pricing.
 The prices quoted for each piece does not include shipping.
-You may pay by check, credit or debit card, or Paypal.
+You may pay by check, credit or debit card, or PayPal.

 If you have questions, desire to inquire about purchasing Jim’s art, or discuss a commissioning of a Family Bible you can contact him at: 615-512-4700 or at email@example.com.